Cartnix/Cartnix/README.md

 ### 💻 About Me

-I'm a developer who doesn't just write code — I tinker with it.
+I'm a developer who enjoys turning ideas into working products — and then taking them apart to understand how they work.

-I thrive on building intuitive interfaces and diving deep into how things work under the hood.
+I build intuitive interfaces, care about clean architecture, and enjoy diving beneath the abstractions to understand what's happening under the hood.

+Always learning.
+Always building.
+Always curious.

 <br>